AdaCore/ada-spark-rfcs/considered/rfc-storage_model.rst

 Once may also argue that getting the type to retreive the formal parameter of the instantiation is a bit of an exotic mechanism in Ada, aspects feel more canonical, closer to e.g. user defined iterators.

+Another question is wether Storage_Model should be allowed:
+   - (1) only for access types (as storage pools)
+   - (2) only at type level
+   - (3) only for subtype

+The rationale for not bounding the model to an access type but rather a type or subtype is to allow to write code manipulating different model without the need of explicitely using pointers, allocation and deallocation.
+This allows in particular stack-like notation which is overall safer and more readable.
+One direct advantage of this is that this also opens the possibilty to developming heap based pools on native memory used as stack - a common case of this is the need to declare a large local temporary array.

+Once the above is said, it is not possible to use type-level declaration to specify memory model.
+In particular, this does not work for OOP, as declaring tagged types with different memory models would essensially require to create different hierarchies.

+Using subtypes introduces one specific incompatibilty, see the section on subtype incompatibilty.
+Besides this specific aspect, it still allows to identify specific places where conversions need to happen.

 Drawbacks
 =========